andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_1.md

 ![CM of 2 masses, 2 spring and 2 dampers.
 Source: Author](figs/discreteElementSimple2.png){#fig:discreteElementSimple2 width=80% style="scale:1;"}

-Equations of motion of system illustrated at @fig:discreteElementSimple2, also obtained by Neuton's second law, are:
+Equations of motion of system illustrated at @fig:discreteElementSimple2, also obtained by Newton's second law, are:

 $$
 \begin{aligned}